 Smith, WiggyBack to performers

 Wiggy Smith was one of the last of the English traveller singers to sing old songs in the old style.
 Wiggy was born on 3rd July 1926 in a covered wagon parked on the fields of Filton Common near Bristol – the area now covered by Filton aerodrome.
-As the first boy to be born in his family, he was named after his father, Wisdom (the eldest of a family of ten children), but was nicknamed Wiggy to distinguish him.
+As the first boy to be born in his family, he was named after his father, Wisdom, also a singer, (the eldest of a family of ten children), but was nicknamed Wiggy to distinguish him.